 accompanying Akari Komura at Happo-En Gardens

 George obtained a B.A. in Music and Drama with a focus in Composition from Vassar College, receiving both general and departmental honors.
 While completing his undergraduate studies, he worked for the school’s drama department as a music specialist, overseeing musical elements for all productions as a conductor, arranger, composer, and administrator (The Cherry Orchard, Machinal, A Midsummer Night’s Dream) For his contributions as a theatre conductor, he was honored with the Molly Thatcher-Kazan Memorial Prize for Distinction in Theatrical Arts (A Little Night Music).
-He is also an alumnus of the Illinois Wesleyan University Summer Composition Institute, and a member of the incoming class of BMI's Lehman Engel Musical Theatre Workshop.
+He is also an alumnus of the Illinois Wesleyan University Summer Composition Institute, and a member of BMI's Lehman Engel Musical Theatre Workshop.

 Prepared, thorough, and collaborative, George is able to traverse the worlds of both musical theatre and opera with ease while always centering storytelling and world-building.
 He is a virtuosic musician and any director or company would be lucky to work with him.